small-cactus/M.I.L.E.S/README.md

 - Agentic behavior behind the scenes
 - Allowed to set schedules for tasks, learn common commands and at what time you ask them, and act upon them autonomously when trends are strong.

+### Projection UI
+> 3-31-24 - 85% complete - audio visualization logic needed.
+- Changes UI to simplistic black background with smooth animations meant for projecting onto a wall
+- Similar to Jarvis visuals from Iron Man

 ## 🤝 **Contribute to Development**
 Your feedback shapes M.I.L.E.S!
 Though this is a beta release, I eagerly await your feature requests and issue reports for our final launch on GitHub.